twobombs/thereminq-llama/README.md

 # ThereminQ-LLaMa : baking a quantum layer caek

-This repo is alpha and dedicated to extending `GGUF` LLaMa LLMs with QC data on ML steriods
+This repo is alpha and dedicated to extending `GGUF` LLaMa LLMs with QC data on Agent steriods

 ![2a40063099465fee941a701289810666](https://github.com/twobombs/thereminq-llama/assets/12692227/6097d5e2-92fa-4bff-9297-c26d98f31d84)